-The first to offer pulmonary rehabilitation in San Diego in 1968, UC San Diego Health System is a leader in the management of chronic respiratory conditions.
+The first to offer pulmonary rehabilitation in San Diego in 1968, UC San Diego Health is a leader in the management of chronic respiratory conditions.

 Our nationally recognized pulmonary rehabilitation program comprises a team of respiratory therapists and pulmonary specialists who are dedicated to improving the quality of life for people with chronic lung disease.